Chapter 17 -Mistrust

 It was 2030 hours or 8:30 pm civilian time and the vexing McPherson was just finishing the reassembly of his Glock C36 .45 calibre automatic pistol.
-Over the years, Heinbaum had gotten used to the cloying smell of gun oil and the bits and pieces of cleaning cloths left in odd places around his lab.
+Over the years, Heinbaum had gotten used to the cloying smell of gun oil and the bits of cleaning cloths left in odd places around his lab.
 The one thing he’d never come to grips with was the sudden, unexpected racking of the slide on the myriad of pistols and rifles McPherson always seemed to be working on in his spare time.
 The abrupt metallic snap of the slide closing frightened Heinbaum every single time.

 It was unusually late for McPherson to still be hanging around the lab.
 On a normal evening, the oaf wandered off to bed no later than 1900 hours, allowing Heinbaum to enjoy a blessed couple of hours thinking about his day and what plans he had for the next.
 He didn’t like his alone time being encroached upon by anyone, especially the Scottish hellion.

 “General Blunt has a job he wants me to do.
 Going to be a late night I’m afraid.”

 “Well be gone you churlish canker,” Heinbaum growled.
 “How do you expect me to ponder new breakthroughs in technology when you befoul my lab with your antique weapons?”

 “Antique,” McPherson replied.

 Holding up the Glock, he said, “I’ll have you know this is the very latest design of a reliable killing machine.
 This baby would stop a charging lion.”